 Neither Party shall disclose any of the terms of this AGREEMENT to any third party, other than to Affiliates, without the express written consent of the other Party except to the limited extent as follows: (i) as may be required by any state or federal statute, by government regulation or by court order, as determined in good faith by the disclosing Party, (ii) in a proceeding brought for the purpose of enforcing this AGREEMENT against any Party or person bound hereby, (iii) to the Parties' respective professional advisors, such as attorneys or accountants, who agree to comply with this provision, (iv) to third parties that are interested in acquiring DIRECTV or an Affiliate of DIRECTV and who agree to comply with this provision; (v) to third parties that are interested in acquiring FORGENT and who agree to comply with this provision, and (vi) to Covered Parties who agree to comply with this provision; provided, however, that in the event of a disclosure under this sub-part (vi), the disclosing Party shall redact from any such disclosure the Section 2, above.
-If any Party is hereafter served with a valid discovery request, subpoena or other form of judicial or administrative process which in the reasonable opinion of a Party requires the disclosure of this AGREEMENT or terms thereof, then such disclosing Party may make such production to the extent required, provided such production or disclosure is made subject to appropriate legal protections for the continued confidentiality of the information, such as subject to a binding protective order or similar agreement restricting the use and further disclosure of such information.
+If any Party is hereafter served with a valid discovery request, subpoena or other form of judicial or administrative process which in the reasonable opinion of a Party requires the disclosure of this AGREEMENT or terms thereof, then such disclosure of such information, such as subject to a binding protective order or similar agreement restricting the use and further disclosure of such information.
 Notwithstanding the foregoing, the mere occurrence of settlement of the Action and the Stipulation of Dismissal shall not be deemed confidential.
-Subject to all of the foregoing, both Parties shall have the right to determine in good faith the scope of any disclosure, and in so doing the Parties shall make reasonable and good faith to address any unforeseen disclosure issues.
+Subject to all of the foregoing, both Parties shall have the right to determine in good faith the scope of any disclosure, and in so doing the Parties shall make reasonable and good faith the scope of any disclosure, and in so doing the Parties shall make reasonable and good faith the scope of any disclosure, and in so doing the Parties shall make reasonable and good faith to address any unforeseen disclosure issues.